LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 Phantom scans will be scheduled whenever possible.
 Keep in mind that when the MR Lab is open for Human scans, these will have priority.

-The insterested investigator must request a slot in coordination with the MR Lab Staff.
+The insterested investigator must request a slot in coordination with the `MR Lab Staff <https://cimec-wiki.readthedocs.io/en/latest/pages/contacts.html>`_.

 Other
 -------